 Case Name: Graham v.
 Life Insurance Company of North America

 Disabilities: After a total abdominal hysterectomy, Graham began to suffer severe pain, causing her, she claims, to be totally disabled.
 She also experienced significant back pain due to lumbar radiculopathy and suspected lumbar spondylosis and lumbar degenerative disease.
 Another physician’s, Dr. Oskouei’s, impression was left SI joint dysfunction versus lumbar radiculopathy, lumbar facet syndrome, and cervical strain.
-Yet another physician diagnosed “Lumbar disc
+Another physician also diagnosed “Lumbar disc herniation L2-S1”.

 Definition of Disability: The Group Policy defines “disability” as follows: